Teatoller/Myblog_tutor/README.md

 This is a blog app creation exercise in FLASK.
-It is made with no bootstraps.
+It is made with bootstraps.
 It is meant to grow skills in Python, HTML5, Flask and css and use of version control and Github.

 The app should enable user: